-- council to cease to continue as a going concern. - evaluate the overall presentation, structure and content of the financial report, ٠ transactions and events in a manner that achieves fair presentation.
+- modify my opinion.
+My conclusions are based on the audit evidence obtained up to council to cease to continue as a going concern. - ٠ transactions and events in a manner that achieves fair presentation.

 I communicate with the Councillors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identify during my audit.